DIN-Foundation/bcs-ntnu-2021/project-plan.md

 **5. Done**

-List of task where the pull request linked to the task has been approved in merged into the main branch of the git source tree.
+List of task where the pull request linked to the task has been approved and merged into the main branch of the git source tree.

 ### Why Kanban instead of Scrum?